CarsSmith/CS402-Projects/README.md

 1. Set them up as gifs
 2. ~~Add stroke/character info to the first screen~~
 3. make it work cleanly for other phone types/sizes
-4. Store picture of drawing
+4. Store picture of drawing -- Done?
 5. have faded background lines for the drawing area to split it into quadrants
 6. ~~make the undo button work.~~
 7. Have stuff show up in history
 8. Fix the lasting NSSet bug
 9. Implement a 'show answer/hint' ability.
 10. ~~Prevent it from showing you the same thing twice.~~
-11. Ensure history downswipe functionality still works.
+11. ~~Ensure history downswipe functionality still works.~~
 12. ~~Prevent further changes after doneButton is pressed.~~
 13. ~~Set things up to work for CN and not just JP.~~
-14. All yellow errors that are popping up.
+14. Fix all yellow errors that are popping up.
 15. Loading Screen
 16. App Icon
 17. Main Screen Redesign